-I was lucky enough to be born into a good, Force sensitive, Star Wars loving household.
+I was lucky enough to be born into a good, Force sensitive, Star Warsopens a new window loving household.
 As a kid, my brother and I watched Star Wars movies several times a month, usually on Sundays.
 My parents were fairly religious and had strong opinions about what media was “appropriate for the Sabbath.”

-It may seem odd that laser swords, spaceships, and Death Stars made the cut off (along with The Sound of Music, The Princess Bride, and Disney movies), but they did, and watching the original trilogy became a regular Sunday activity.
+It may seem odd that laser swords, spaceships, and Death Stars made the cut off (along with The Sound of Musicopens a new window, The Princess Brideopens a new window, and Disney movies), but they did, and watching the original trilogy became a regular Sunday activity.
 The fourth, fifth, and sixth Gospels.
 We were in deep.

 All this started in 1977, when visions of a galaxy far far away completely mesmerized my 13 year old dad.
 The movie that later became known as Star Wars Episode IV: A New Hope was like nothing he’d ever seen.
 As one of ten kids getting by on my grandpa’s teacher’s salary, it wasn’t often that my dad got to go to the theater, but he was industrious.
 Scrimping and saving he managed to see Star Wars a couple of times in theaters thanks to his paper route earnings.
 Some of his friends saw it well over a dozen times and had every line memorized.
 They’d reenact the entire movie by heart.
 They’d talk about it in their radio club at school.
 No wonder I ended up so nerdy.